shun0t/versatile_bot_project/README.md

 This prompt document allows you to generate live streams on arbitrary topics of your interest with NotebookLM.
 1. Add the prompt document to the notebook that you want to set up a live stream in.
-2. Deselecting any other materials in the source list (if applicable), move to the Audio Overview section, press the Customize button, and generate an audio file with an extra request to follow the instructions stated in the prompt document (e.g., "Follow the instructions stated in the Chat Episode document.").
-Although the prompt document might work even if there are other materials included in the source list, I recommend that only the Chat Episode prompt document be added to the notebook.
-Please note that you need not worry too much about the content of the audio file generated here itself, as the next step suggests.
+2. Having no other materials added to the notebook or selected in the source list (if applicable), move to the Audio Overview section, press the Customize button, and generate an audio file with an extra request to follow the instructions stated in the prompt document where the exact file name of the document is specified (e.g., ``Follow the instructions stated in `chat_episode.md` instead of discussing that material itself.``).
+Between adding only the Chat Episode prompt document and selecting no materials but the prompt document, I personally recommend the former option.
+Please note that you need not worry too much about the content of the audio file generated here itself as long as it more or less reflects the instructions stated in the prompt document.
 3. Once the audio file is generated, move to the Interactive mode and join the episode while playing it.
 You can ask to talk on specific topics.
 Moreover, as a nonnative English speaker, I hope that the prompt document helps learners practice English conversation by participating in the same session again and again.

 In addition, by specifying your request(s) beforehand, this prompt document may be used to listen to arbitrary conversations with NotebookLM.